Safer Recruitment Training in Education Settings and the Wider Workforce

 - Identified key features of staff recruitment that help deter or prevent the appointment of unsuitable people

 - Considered policies and practices that minimise opportunities for abuse or ensure its prompt reporting

 - Begun to review their own organisation's policies and practices with a view to making them safe

 Creating safer working environments

 We can also provide advice and guidance on how to implement safer working practices, including reviewing child protection policies.
 Using our knowledge of abuse in the work place, we can help you create an environment that keeps children as safe as possible.

 Contact us for more information

 Telephone: 01527 591922 asking for the Training Coordinator

 Online and other face-to-face training

-The Lucy Faithfull Foundation is working as part of a consortium with the NSPCC, which can offer online training, and CAPE.
+The Lucy Faithfull Foundation is working as part of a consortium with the NSPCC, which can offer online training, CAPE and NASS (National Association of Independent and Non-maintained Special Schools).
 The content for the e-training course is similar to the face-to-face training, but uses a range of training methods such as teaching pages, film clips, audio recordings, reflective tasks, interactive learning activities and quizzes.